-My work rises to the surface of my mind from deep within my sub-consious.
-It is intuituve and rather compulsive.
+My work rises to the surface of my mind from deep within my sub-conscious.
+It is intuitive and rather compulsive.
 It is an attempt to make sense of the chaos that I experience in my mind and the world.
-Artwork allows me to explore what often feels frightening and overwhelming to me in a way that makes it visible, but also safe, which, for me, used to be two mutually exclusive states of being.
-Most of my work explores this dichotomy.
-Chaos vs order.
-Spontenaouty vs precision.
-Harmony vs disorder.
-Fear vs boldness.
-It is an ongoing, internal battle, brought to life through my assemblage, mixed media and abstract paintings.
+Art allows me to explore what often feels frightening and overwhelming in a way that makes it visible, but also safe.
+Transforming it into something tangible.
+My artwork simultaneously expresses joy and angt; two states of being that I hold simultaneously.
+Much of my work explores this dichotomy: chaos vs order, spontenaouty vs precision.
+Trying to make order out of chaos.

 About the Work